 Tuition and Financial Aid

-Financial aid is available for eligible students to use toward paying educational costs while enrolled in a CU Online program.
+One of the most common ways students pay for higher education is with Federal Student Aid or Financial Aid.
+Financial aid is available for eligible students to use toward paying educational costs while enrolled in an online program at the University of Colorado.
 To determine eligibility and apply for financial aid you must fill out the Free Application for Federal Student Aid (FAFSA).
 Once you submit your application you will be considered for three types of financial aid: grants, work-study, and student loans.
 Separate application forms are not required to be considered for these types of aid.
 You must apply early and annually to be considered.

 Need-based financial aid eligibility is determined by the FAFSA and the availability of funding.
 You must qualify each year to receive need-based awards.
 Need-based awards include grants, work-study, the Federal Subsidized Direct Loan, and the Federal Perkins loan.
 For the most part, a grant or gift aid does not need to be repaid.
 You can earn the work-study award through on-campus or off-campus employment.
 A Subsidized Direct Loan means that the federal government subsidizes (pays) the interest while you are in school.
 The same goes for the Federal Perkins Loan, and in addition, the Perkins Loan does not deduct an origination (processing) fee that the Subsidized Direct Loan does.